 Find a cheap apartment for rent in your chosen area

 How to find a cheap apartment, or at least, lower your rent

 Here’s the deal: The U.S. Census Bureau recommends that your rent not exceed 30% of your monthly income.
 So if you follow that recommendation, you shouldn’t have any trouble paying rent, right?
 Actually, the 30% recommendation is pretty outdated, like from the early ’80s.
-Housing costs have increased, debt has grown at a crazy rate, and people of all backgrounds are really struggling.
-In fact, the latest data show that nearly a third of all households are paying more than 30% of their incomes on housing.
+Housing costs have increased, debt has grown at a crazy rate, and people of all backgrounds are really struggling, and finding a cheap apartment for rent is not easy.

-Tips to find a cheaper place or pay less rent
+11 Tips to find a cheap apartment for rent or pay less rent

 1. Get a roommate